eznix86/kubernetes-image-updater/README.md

 - Homelabs
 - Where tracking `:latest` tags is not a problem and want automatic rollouts when registries publish new digests.
+- You do not want gitops, you just want to have your pinned tags (`:latest`, `:stable`) to be always up to date.

 ### Supported